 There are lots of online courses available now, but figuring out which ones are in-depth and worth your time and money can be difficult.
 Is a 1-hour course of PowerPoint slides going to give you the kind of information you really need?
 It’s one thing to get the certificate.
 It’s another to actually have understood all the information, and know what to do with it.

 Costs depend on where and how you take the course: if you will have to travel or take it online; with your local authority or with an independent provider.
 It also depends how in-depth your training is; and if you decide you need additional training.
 Expect anything from £15.00 to over £60.00.
-As with all our training, Koru Kids do not charge for the safeguarding course you take to become a registered childminder with us.

 If you decide to start up as an independent childminder registering directly with Ofsted, you will have to take the time to locate a course and make sure it will give you what you need.
 Finding out during your Ofsted registration visit that your knowledge isn’t enough to pass is a little too late.